All Episodes

 That's another problem.

-Let me ask you let me ask you this.
+Let me ask you this.

-Medical marijuana should be should be the should be an alternative.
+Medical marijuana should be an alternative.

-This has nothing to do with the fact that you're a deadhead and love the grateful dead all these years and have been a surfer does it?
+This has nothing to do with the fact that you're a deadhead and love the Grateful Dead all these years and have been a surfer, does it?

-Well I was in a the beach culture let me put it that way.
+Let me put it that way.

-No listen it's fine.
+No, listen, it's fine.

-All right let me ask you this uh you met with Julian Assange.
+All right, let me ask you this.

-Julian Assange has a message you're convinced as I am having interviewed Him five times that he would be the only person that knows uh where the leak came from, the in terms of the DNC and the emails, and you're convinced as I am, he has the ability to prove it's not Russia.
+You're convinced, as I am, having interviewed him five times, that he would be the only person that knows where the leak came from, in terms of the DNC and the emails.

 Because I'm assuming the president's lawyers are afraid to put you near him.

-That was a total lie, and that the Russians weren't colluding with Donald Trump for the elections, that this was the when the Russians uh weren't involved in this, that that disclosure came from some but someone totally different than that.
+That this was that when the Russians weren't involved in this, that that disclosure came from someone totally different than that.

-And uh uh and basically that uh basically unveils this crime that has been committed in our country of undermining the democratic process, which is what they were doing when they said when they were trying to prevent our president from having the appointments, being able to function as a as uh as a president of the United States, and uh I think that if we disclose it, and I say my hat's off to you, my hat is off to you, and we're I'm trying my best.
+And basically, that basically unveils this crime that has been committed in our country of undermining the democratic process, which is what they were doing when they were trying to prevent our president from having the appointments, being able to function as a president of the United States.

-Let's just hope that the president under gets the word and that his staff doesn't try to protect him from himself so that we can actually disclose this information to the American people.
+Let's just hope that the president gets the word and that his staff doesn't try to protect him from himself so that we can actually disclose this information to the American people.

 Well, I hope so.